 • search

-Technology transfer of API from lab to plant is a very critical process for successful API delivery to the client.
-Diligent planning and execution are required right from selecting plant and equipment, obtaining manufacturing slots, reviewing product development and ensuring the right documentation is delivered on time.
+Technology transfer of API from lab to plant is a critical process for successful API delivery to the client.
+Diligent planning and execution are required right from selecting plant and equipment, obtaining manufacturing slots, reviewing product development and ensuring timely delivery of the right documentation.

 Speak to our experts

-The following are the steps followed in technology transfer:
+The following steps are followed in technology transfer:

 Process Safety Clearance and Confirmation of Equipment Train

 At Aurigene, we believe in a safe and sustainable manufacturing approach.
 Controlling chemical reactions and associated hazards is an important aspect of chemical manufacturing.
-Almost 30% of incidents are caused by chemistry issues due to inadequate study during the developmental phase.
-Hence, we strive to mitigate hazards and associated risk in scale up by practicing process safety to a great extent.
+Nearly 30% of incidents arise from chemistry-related issues because of inadequate study during the developmental phase.
+To address this, we strive to mitigate hazards and associated risks during scale up by rigorously applying process safety principles.

-At Aurigene, there is a very structured methodology for performing process safety.
+At Aurigene, we follow a structured and methodical approach to process safety.
 The process includes:

 • Basic screening tests